Rayato159/stupid-crab-rest-api/README.md

 <h1>Stupid 🦀 CRUD using Axum</h1>

-<p>I just practice a Rust for the reason of Golang boring.
-I need more challenging in my backend developer career path.</p>
+<p>I just practice a Rust for the reason of Golang is too boring.
+I need somthing that more challenging in my life.</p>

-<p>Therefore, I've made this project.
-Just a stupid project but have made me proud.</p>
+<p>Thus, I've made this project.
+Just a stupid project but not stupid.</p>

 ```rust
 fn main() {